AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/adobe-identity-management-overview.md

 >
 >Marketo Support is not able to provide any updates regarding Adobe IMS migration.
 The Adobe Account Team will reach out with the estimated timeline in the coming months.
 For more information, please see [this article](/help/marketo/product-docs/administration/marketo-with-adobe-identity/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md){target="_blank"}, and the [Frequently Asked Questions](/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md){target="_blank"}.

+For subscriptions onboarded to Adobe identity, the Adobe Admin Console is used for user management.
+Identity-related concepts, like Single Sign On, are also managed in the Admin Console.

+* Find more information about the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html){target="_blank"}.
+* Find more information about [setting up your Adobe organization related to your Marketo subscription](https://helpx.adobe.com/enterprise/using/set-up-identity.html){target="_blank"}.

+>[!NOTE]
+>
+>If you want to implement Single Sign On and your subscription has been onboarded to Adobe Identity without SSO implemented in the Adobe Org, please submit a ticket to [Marketo Support](https://nation.marketo.com/){target="_blank"} and specify the topic as "Marketo on Admin Console, implementing SSO."

 ## Profile Levels {#profile-levels}

 Adobe Marketo Engage subscriptions onboarded to the Adobe Identity Management System supports various profiles.
 The following are the types of user profiles relevant in this integration.